Sanchit-mathur/Restaurant-One-Solution/README.md

 By integrating Excel and Alteryx, this project enhances data analysis and reporting capabilities, resulting in improved decision-making and operational efficiency for restaurant management.
 The combination of foundational data management in Excel and advanced analytics in Alteryx provides a comprehensive solution for optimizing restaurant performance and achieving business goals.

----

-Let me know if there are any other changes or additions you'd like to make!